Xi Story: Small projects with big impacts - ExBulletin

 Xi Story: Small projects with big impacts

+Juncao expert Chen Kehua (L) and a local technician check bags of mycelium at the Central African Institute for Agronomic Research in Bangui, Central African Republic, February 6, 2024.
+(Xinhua/Han Xu)

-BEIJING — In a signed article published by a Peruvian media outlet last month, Chinese President Xi Jinping spoke of “small but smart” livelihood programs, praising their role in making China-Peruvian “paisano friendship” more tangible and beneficial .
+BEIJING, Dec.
+5 (Xinhua) — In a signed article published by a Peruvian media last month, Chinese President Xi Jinping spoke of “small but smart” livelihood programs, praising their role in building “friendship paisano” between China and Peru. more tangible and beneficial.

 While Xi says China is ready to launch more such projects, the positive effects are expected to continue in Peru, where people fondly call the Chinese people “paisano,” a local term for their compatriots.